 Beyond the critical elements of your strategy discussed earlier, there are many other policies to lay out in your strategy document.
 The good news is that there are free guidelines from trusted external sources that you can take advantage of.

-For example, Black Duck offers a useful four-pillar set of guidelines for setting your open source strategy:
+For example, Synopsys offers a useful four-pillar set of guidelines for setting your open source strategy:

 In addition to these strategic pillars and guidelines on governance, here are some other key components to include in your strategy document: